Experts Opinion

 How do you ensure the effectiveness and scientific validity of the cognitive training exercises in VR-based medical interventions or treatments?

-Neuroscientists, among others, helped to create our game designs.
-These designs undergo a process of co-validation, co-creation, and co-testing with external partners during the early stages of testing and design.
+Neuroscientists, among others, helped create our game designs.
+During the early stages of testing and design, these designs undergo a process of co-validation, co-creation, and co-testing with external partners.
 We collaborate with esteemed advisors from renowned institutions such as Stanford, UCLA, and MIT.
 Working with top-tier neuroscientists and cognitive scientists from partnering institutes is crucial for a science-driven company like ours.
 It is critical, especially in the healthcare and clinical fields, to adhere to rigorous best practices while taking a slow and practical approach.

 When it comes to the design phases, we primarily focus on translating existing neuropsychological assessments and tools into virtual reality.
-Much of the technology we utilize is not reinvented but rather based on well-established techniques and tools involving observations, body engagement, and comprehensive data capture.
+We don’t reinvent much of the technology we use.
+Instead, we base it on well-established techniques and tools that involve observation, physical engagement, and comprehensive data capture.
 As a result, the validity of our approach is not a major concern since our tools are based on designs published in transparent, peer-reviewed journals.

-In the realm of neuroscience-driven technology, the crucial factor lies in whether the medical community accepts it, rather than solely relying on medical validation.
+In the domain of neuroscience-driven technology, the crucial factor lies in whether the medical community accepts it rather than solely relying on medical validation.
 By publishing our results and designs, we contribute to the pioneering of new approaches in novel settings.
 Instead of asserting our authority, we recognize the importance of medical professionals in determining the best tools for specific purposes.

-In our case, we firmly believe that we offer the most effective means of evaluating cognitive performance, particularly by considering multiple aspects of the human experience.
-After publication, it is ultimately up to potential users to decide whether they want to utilize our tools.
+We firmly believe that we offer the best way to evaluate cognitive performance.
+We do this by considering various aspects of the human experience.
+After publication, potential users are ultimately up to decide whether they want to utilize our tools.
 That is the extent of our contribution.

 Could you explain the concept of cognitive training in VR and how it can positively impact brain health?

 I believe the most important aspect is the educational perspective as well as its relevance to general well-being and fitness.
 When engaging with our games, you gain awareness of your strengths and weaknesses across 22 different cognitive categories.
-This allows you to perceive your unique profile and objectively assess your abilities in comparison to tens of thousands of individuals within your demographic and professional background.
-By understanding where you stand in relation to these averages, whether you are below or above average, you become conscious of your strengths and weaknesses in these areas.
+You can compare your abilities to others in your demographic and professional background to understand your strengths and weaknesses.
+This awareness helps you gauge where you stand relative to others.
 It may come as a surprise to discover certain aspects that you were previously unaware of.
-This self-knowledge empowers you to not solely rely on virtual reality and similar solutions, but to apply this understanding to the real world and explore alternative approaches.
+This self-knowledge empowers you to rely on virtual reality and similar solutions.
+Also, it empowers you to apply this understanding to the real world and explore alternative approaches.

-For instance, I personally struggle with spatial orientation, which is notably below average.
+For instance, I struggle with spatial orientation, which is notably below average.
 Generally speaking, I struggle with spatial navigation, orientation, and conceptualization.
 It is just something that comes more naturally to others than to me.
-Whenever I interact with people, I typically find myself performing at a lower level than them in terms of this specific knowledge, which is objectively demonstrated when we engage in activities together.
-However, this knowledge enables me to explore different opportunities, such as taking a carpentry class or engaging in physically active outdoor pursuits.
+When I engage with people, I often realize that I have less knowledge than them.
+Especially when we do things together, however, this knowledge enables me to explore different opportunities, such as taking a carpentry class or engaging in physically active outdoor pursuits.

 In my opinion, VR experiences should ideally last less than 15 minutes.
-I'm not particularly fond of using VR for gaming or similar activities.
+I’m not particularly fond of using VR for gaming or similar activities.
 I believe that the real world is where I truly want to be.
-VR should be employed when there is a specific barrier that it can effectively and safely address, allowing individuals to transcend limitations in space and time.
-It offers an opportunity to engage in activities without self-consciousness or concerns about being observed.
-These unique aspects of VR can be harnessed to overcome barriers and enhance experiences in the real world.
+VR should be used to overcome specific barriers effectively and safely, enabling individuals to go beyond limitations in space and time.
+It allows people to engage in activities without feeling self-conscious or concerned about being observed.
+These unique aspects of VR can help conquer barriers and enhance real-world experiences.

-Our games are designed for maximum 15-minute sessions, emphasizing the importance of engaging with them daily or a few days a week, month, or season.
-You can choose to use it as frequently as you like.
-From our perspective, it serves as a mental gym, similar to how I personally visit a physical gym a certain number of days per week.
-Just as you set a specific number of days for physical exercise, you should also allocate a certain number of days to engage in this brain gym.
+Our games are designed for a maximum of 15-minute sessions.
+This emphasizes the importance of engaging with them daily or a few days a week, month, or season.
+You can choose to use them as frequently as you like.
+They are like a mental gym for us.
+It’s similar to how I go to a physical gym a set number of days per week.
+Just as you schedule specific days for physical exercise, you should also schedule certain days for mental exercise.

 Take a look at Virtuleap’s Enhance – the daily cognitive workout of fun VR games designed to help train your cognitive skills.